sayak119/GOJEK-Parking/README.md

 ```
 ### Check linting
+* Used Flake8 for linting as linting is one of the most important part in maintaining large code bases.
 ```
 To check any formatting errors simply run check_linting.sh inside bin directory, this should solve the issues as well.
 $ bin/check_linting.sh